smoningi/TechDraft/README.md

    EG: If user only posted 10 messages in total to Facebook/Twitter etc withint the past 2 years, then we can generalize that the user is not that social online.

-2) We can get the User's Typical Mood, whether it be Positive, or Negative, or Neutreul by running text we data scrap/collect via HP sentiment analysis.
+2) Personality - We can get the User's Typical Mood, whether it be Positive, or Negative, or Neutreul by running text we data scrap/collect via HP sentiment analysis.

   EG: User has 90% Negative messages and 5% neutral, and 5%  positive, we can gerneralize that the user might be suffering from depression, so interview with care.